Contact Lenses

 Infants and children

-Infants and children usually do not wear contact lenses, except to treat some medical conditions.
-Many teenagers wear contacts.
-But they and their parents must accept the need for frequent changes in the prescription until the eyes stop changing in the late teens or early 20s.
+Infants and young children usually do not wear contact lenses, except to treat some medical conditions.
+Many older children and teenagers wear contacts.

 How Well It Works